-It will also help you actually stop being alone.
-Part of the reason people are alone is because they feel lonely.
+It will also help you stop being alone.
+Part of the reason people are alone is that they feel lonely.
 The emotional condition of loneliness creates the external reality of being alone.
 The emotion convinces us that we do not have anyone, and perhaps that other people do not want to be around us.
-This causes us to continually dissociate from other people, becoming ever more lonely.
+This causes us to dissociate from other people, becoming ever more lonely.

 As well as using the exercise above, we can also use meditations to stop being alone, to connect with people, make friends and to stop being alone in love.

 As well as the exercise above, there are other techniques we can use to help with the various aspects of loneliness.
 For instance, there are meditations to stop being alone and to make friends.
 There are methods to feel more connected to people.